Houston Bicycle Accident Attorney

 If you have been hurt in a bicycle accident in Houston or anywhere in Texas, the experienced bike accident attorneys at Williams Hart are here to help you.
 We understand the pain and financial strain that a serious injury can have on your life, and we are here to assist you in securing the compensation you are owed so that you can move on with your life.

 We firmly believe that no one should have to pay out of pocket for the reckless actions of another person.
 The medical expenses you have incurred, the wages you lost from time off of work, and the other costs that you have had to pay should not fall on your shoulders.
 The person who caused the accident, whether it was the driver of a vehicle, the city or municipality you were in, or any other party that acted recklessly and caused you harm should be held responsible, and justice should be served.

 The experienced team at Williams Hart have decades of experience helping people just like you who have been injured in an accident caused by someone else’s negligence.
-We are committed to fighting for our clients’ rights, and we never back down from a fight.
-You have been hurt, and we are here to help, so call us at (800) 220-9341 to speak with a Houston bicycle accident attorney today.
+We are committed to fighting for our clients’ rights, and we never back down.
+You have been hurt, and we are here to help, so call us at (866) 471-2146 to schedule a free consultation with a Houston bicycle accident attorney today.